 - Reduced code complexity: Generative code generation simplifies code by automating the creation of common patterns and structures, making codebases more scalable and easier to maintain

-Einstein GPT will provide Salesforce developers with those benefits as part of the IDE experience in VS Code and Code Builder.
+Einstein will provide Salesforce developers with those benefits as part of the IDE experience in VS Code and Code Builder.
 Using natural language input within your IDE, you will be able to have code created for you, based on the requirements you specify.

 The machine learning algorithms that power the experience are trained on in-house models and are enriched with best-in-class code patterns provided by Salesforce.